polmes/thermo-solver/README.md

-# heat-solver
+# Thermodynamics Simulation
-Conduction Heat Transfer using Finite Volumes
+Heat Transfer simulator using a Finite Volumes solver for Gas Dynamics